What is Stamp Duty?

-If you are buying an additional residential property in England and Wales, including rental properties, second homes and holiday homes, you have to pay an extra 3% Stamp Duty, even if the purchase is under the £125,000 threshold
+If you're buying an additional residential property, including rental properties, second homes and holiday homes, you'll have to pay additional Stamp Duty.
+The amount you pay depends how the purchase price and location of the property.

-Your solicitor will usually calculate and collect the Stamp Duty in advance, but it's legally the buyers' responsibility to make sure it's paid on time.
+Your solicitor will usually calculate, collect and pay Stamp Duty owned on your behalf, but it's legally the buyers' responsibility to make sure it's paid on time.